ARM-software/ethos-n-driver-stack/SUPPORTED.md

 - The output for sigmoid always has a quantization zero point equal to the minimum value of the quantized data type and a quantization scale of 1 / 256.

-## Space to depth
-- A block size of greater than 1 is supported.
-- Input width and height must be a multiple of the block size.

-## Split
-- If splitting along the channel dimension, the channel dimension of every output tensor must be a multiple of 16

 ## Tanh
 - The output for tanh always has a quantization zero point equal to the middle value of the quantized data type and a quantization scale of 1 / 128.

-## Transpose
-- Transpose is allowed for height, width, and channel dimensions only.

 ## Transpose convolution 2D